 "They've been very cautious about opening their borders like many Pacific islands, and that's because of the history of disease outbreaks in the Pacific which has wiped out societies here."

 A composite satellite image shows the Hunga Tonga-Hunga Ha'apai underwater volcano before and after its eruption.
-Source: SBS
+Source: COPERNICUS SENTINEL/EU

 The UN has 23 people on the ground plus other international NGOs to help with relief efforts, Mr Veitch said.